-- Some building products give off fewer VOCs than others.
+- Use materials and products that do not give off VOCs - Some building products give off fewer VOCs than others.
 Select paints and varnishes that are labelled as containing low VOCs - Do not allow smoking in or near your home.
-Second-hand smoke contains many pollutants, including VOCs - Minimize use of scented products such as plug-in or aerosol deodorizers, candles and incense - Consider storing furnishings and building materials for at least a few weeks.
+Second-hand smoke contains many pollutants, including VOCs - Minimize use of scented products such as plug-in or aerosol deodorizers, candles and incense - Consider storing new furnishings and building materials for at least a few weeks before using.
 This will allow gases to be given off before you bring them into your home.
-If this is not possible, increase the ventilation by

-- opening windows and doors in your home for a few weeks

-- Buy only enough paints, cleaners and solvents for immediate use so you don't have to store them in your home.
+If this is not possible, increase the ventilation by opening windows and doors in your home for a few weeks - Buy only enough paints, cleaners and solvents that you need for immediate use, so you don't have to store them in your home.
 Follow instructions on the product label.
 Keep lids on tightly.
-Store products in a separate room like an outdoor shed or in areas with proper ventilation

-- Remove old or unnecessary tins or bottles

-that contain products with VOCs from the

-home.
-Do not throw unused products away

-with your household garbage.
-Ensure you

-safely and properly dispose of them.

-Contact your local municipality or RCBC

-(Recycling Council of British Columbia)

-at www.rcbc.ca for more information

-- Avoid bringing recently dry-cleaned clothing into your home if it still has a strong smell.
-Leave the clothing at the shop, or take it out of the plastic wrapping and hang it in a ventilated area until it is dry
+Store products in a separate room like an outdoor shed or in areas with proper ventilation - Remove old or unnecessary tins or bottles that contain products with VOCs from the home.
+Do not throw unused products away with your household garbage.
+Ensure you safely and properly dispose of them.
+Contact your local municipality or RCBC (Recycling Council of British Columbia) at https://rcbc.ca for more information - Avoid bringing recently dry-cleaned clothing into your home if it still has a strong smell.
+Leave the clothing at the shop or take it out of the plastic wrapping and hang it in a ventilated area until it is dry